Easy Creamy Vegetarian Potato Soup

 Method

-1. Place the potatoes in a large sauce pot or Dutch oven.
+- Place the potatoes in a large sauce pot or Dutch oven.
 Cover with water and ½ tsp of salt.

-5. Add in the cheese, stir to melt and combine into the soup.
+- Add in the cheese, stir to melt and combine into the soup.

-6. Adjust the salt and pepper to your taste.
+- Adjust the salt and pepper to your taste.

-7. Sprinkle your favourite toppings on top!
+- Sprinkle your favourite toppings onto each bowl.

-Vintage Potato Soup
+Creamy Vegetarian Potato Soup

 Ingredients

-• water enough to cover the potatoes
+- water (enough to cover the potatoes)

-• 1 16 oz can evaporated milk
+- 1 16oz can evaporated milk

-• ½ tsp garlic powder optional
+- ½ tsp garlic powder (optional) 2 ml

-• salt and pepper to taste
+- salt and pepper, to taste

-• 1 cup grated cheese
+- 1 cup grated cheese 125 g

-• Toppings of choice
+- Toppings of choice

 Instructions

-• Add in the cheese, stir to melt and combine into the soup.
+- Add in the cheese, stir to melt and combine into the soup.

-• Adjust the salt and pepper to your taste.
+- Adjust the salt and pepper to your taste.

-• Sprinkle your favourite toppings on top!
+- Sprinkle your favourite toppings onto each bowl.

 Looking for something to serve with your soup?
 Try one of these great vintage recipes!
 Rich and Flaky Buttermilk Biscuits, Soft and Airy Cheese Bread, Big Batch Pull Apart Dinner Rolls, From-Scratch Soft and buttery dinner rolls,